ibm-cloud-docs/billing-usage/cc-working-with.md

 [^tabletext1]: Contains multiple services that are not tracked individually but are combined into one service.
 IBM Cloud Platform includes the following: Command line interface, Billing and usage, Identity and access management, Global catalog, Global search & tagging, Console, Cloud shell, Projects, Paywall, Schematics, and Carbon calculator.

 All service workloads across all sites are metered for electricity consumption or estimations based on hardware profiles.
 Service usage is also tracked by account, location, and over time.
-Data is then processed to produce a standards-based carbon emission estimate for each account per service, per location, and resource group. {{site.data.keyword.cloud_notm}} has a resilient global network of locations to host data center workloads and provides three tiers of regions: multizone regions, single-campus multizone regions, and data centers.
+Data is then processed to produce a standards-based GHG emission estimate for each account per service, per location, and resource group. {{site.data.keyword.cloud_notm}} has a resilient global network of locations to host data center workloads and provides three tiers of regions: multizone regions, single-campus multizone regions, and data centers.
 For more information, see [IBM Cloud global data centers](https://www.ibm.com/cloud/data-centers){: external}.

-The carbon calculator provides a wide range of features to track your carbon emissions:
+The carbon calculator provides a wide range of features to track your GHG emissions:

 * View total emissions by service, resource group, and location.
 * View total emissions for an enterprise account.
 * Filter emissions data by time period, service, or location.
 * Best practices for cloud sustainability.
-* Export data as a CSV file for additional analyses.
+* Export the data as a CSV file for additional analyses.
 * View emissions data by using [the API](/apidocs/carbon-calculator).

 ## Before you begin